The Scientific Investor

 This blog should fill two purposes: It gives access to financial research recently published in the top academic journals and provides an intro to dig deeper into a specific topic (also in the form of a potential Bachelor, Master, and PHD thesis for students).

-Moreover, it should inspire practitioners to implement these academic insights in the real world business.
+Moreover, it should inspire practitioners to implement these academic insights in the real business world.
 It goes without saying that empirical results shown in the papers are based on historical data and there is no guarantee that a proposed investment strategy will be successful in the future.

 never miss a new blog post.
 Subscribe to the Scientific Investor Newsletter.